tripal/tripal/README.txt

-This branch is tested to work with drupal core version 6.22.
-Mileage will vary with 6.x .
+This branch is just a place holder and is not used.
+See an appropriate release or development branch for current source code.